LexMachinaInc/python-lexmachina-sync-api-client/docs/spreadsheet_example.rst

 Now lets add the cases to a spreadsheet.

-For this example, since we focused on judges until now, for the spreadsheet let's focus on something different and say we are most interested in analyzing which law firms and the roles they represented.
+For this example, since we focused on judges until now, for the spreadsheet let's focus on law firms and the roles of the parties they represented.

 First, lets create the rows.
 We'll first determine which columns we want and then add that info for each row.